Links to this site from other sites are always welcome.

 - Farne Islands - Billy Shiel's boat trips

 If you do nothing else during your holiday with us, do this!
-It's a pretty 20 drive from our cottages.
+It's a pretty 20 drive from our cottage.

 The Farne Islands lie off the Northumberland coast midway between the fishing village of Seahouses and Bamburgh.
 Besides being the most famous sea bird sanctuary in Britain, they also have a large colony of seals (up to 1500 seal pups can be seen in October) .
 Boat trips from Seahouses can be booked via this website.
 This really is an irresistible and exhilarating day out, you will be amazed at your proximity to the puffins, kittiwakes and many other bird colonies, not to mention the seals.
 Land on Staple Island or Inner Farne and step amongst the nesting terns and see the puffins diving down their burrows with their beaks full of sand eels (June is best for this).
 At Longstone Island you can see where Grace Darling made her courageous rowing boat rescue in 1838.